Back to all blogs

 An intolerance is generally:

-- Digestive or Inflammatory: Usually focuses on gut comfort, skin quality, and energy levels rather than airway obstruction.
+• Digestive or Inflammatory: Focuses on gut comfort and energy levels rather than airway obstruction.

 At Smartblood, our testing focuses on IgG antibodies.
-It is important to note that IgG testing is not a diagnostic tool for allergies or coeliac disease.
-Instead, we use it as a "snapshot" of your body's current reactivity to help you structure a more effective elimination and reintroduction plan.
+We use this as a "snapshot" of your body's current reactivity to help structure an effective elimination and reintroduction plan.

 Why Are Bell Peppers So Hard to Digest?

-If you are experiencing bell pepper intolerance symptoms, you might wonder why your body is struggling with something so seemingly "healthy."
-There are three main structural reasons why peppers can be tough on the British gut.
+There are three main structural reasons why peppers can be tough on the gut:

 1. The Skin (Cellulose)